-In the late 1800s, Crowley Street was the center of a thriving German immigrant neighborhood, and Goethe Lodge #592 was constructed as a social and ‘benevolent’ club to benefit the community.
-Historically known as the ‘German Club’ and more recently, as the ‘Champlain Club’, this social hall has sustained its purpose as a home for gatherings, dance, and music traditions for more than a century.
-In recent years, the hall was renamed North Star Community Hall and became a nonprofit Community Trust, preserving the building as a home for celebrations, socializing, performing arts, music lessons, and dance in the heart of Burlington’s diverse Old North End.
+In the late 1800s, the Hall was constructed as a social and ‘benevolent’ club to benefit the community.
+Historically known as the ‘German Club’ and more recently as the ‘Champlain Club’, this neighborhood space has sustained its purpose as a home for gatherings, dance, and music traditions for more than a century.
+In 2022, we renamed ourselves the North Star Community Hall.

 Board members and a large community of skilled volunteers run and manage the building.
-With our affordable hourly rental rates and the dedication of many volunteers, the Hall is well-used, well-loved, and well-resourced for daily operations.
+With affordable hourly rental rates and the dedication of many volunteers, the Hall is well-used, well-loved, and well-resourced for daily operations.

-Partners, Supporters, and Advisors
+Partners, Supporters, Advisors

 Project Team